Street Fighter (video game): Gameplay

+The arcade flyers for Street Fighter advise graphically the players to use a closed fist to bash the pneumatic pads with a "Bang!" noise on the Deluxe upright cabs, but both Capcom officials and editors from gaming magazines in Japan explained the correct method was to avoid using a closed fist striking high above said pads, but instead to favor an open palm hovering directly above the pads, with a controlled and much softer touch to actuate the rubber covered pistons.

 The player uses the joystick to move left or right, and to jump, crouch, and block.
 By using the attack buttons and pads in combination with the joystick, the player can perform a variety of attacks from standing, jumping, or crouching positions.
-Three special techniques require a specific series of joystick and button inputs.
+Three special techniques require a specific series of joystick and button inputs: